sparsh-ai/recohut/01-foundations/language/pyspark/README.md

 Spark is a distributed data processing engine meaning its components work collaboratively on a cluster of machines to run your tasks.
 It can be run on a single machine (standalone mode) as well for testing purposes.
 Spark is an open-source project that was originally developed in 2009 by Matei Zaharia as a replacement/alternative to MapReduce.

+Spark is a distributed computing framework that is designed to work with large datasets.
+It is built on top of the Hadoop Distributed File System (HDFS) and allows for in-memory data processing, which can greatly speed up data processing tasks.
+Spark can be used to process data in a variety of formats, including structured data (such as CSV and Parquet) and unstructured data (such as JSON and XML).

+One of the key features of Spark is its ability to perform distributed data processing.
+This means that Spark can split up a large dataset and process it in parallel across multiple machines.
+This can greatly speed up data processing tasks and allows for the processing of much larger datasets than would be possible with a single machine.

 Apache Spark is a framework that is supported in Scala, Python, R Programming, and Java.
 Below are different implementations of Spark.

 - Spark – Default interface for Scala and Java
 - PySpark – Python interface for Spark
 - SparklyR – R interface for Spark.

+**Components of Apache Spark**

+Spark consists of several components that work together to provide a comprehensive data processing ecosystem.
+The main components of Spark are:

+- Spark Core: The foundation of Spark, provides the basic functionality for scheduling tasks and managing the execution of tasks in a cluster.
+- Spark SQL: Allows for the processing of structured data using SQL-like commands.
+- Spark Streaming: Allows for the processing of streaming data.
+- Spark MLlib: A library for machine learning tasks.
+- Spark GraphX: A library for graph processing.

 **Features:**